0xkermit/SalHack_Premium_Capes_Server/README.md

 # SalHack_Premium_Capes_Server
-The server that hosts the capes for SalHack_Premium
+The server that hosts the capes for SalHack_Premium, Zenith, GoproHack, and others.
+Feel free to use this for your client or request capes via issues